Natasha Hodgson: Operation Mincemeat

 Kill the Beast members Hodgson, Roberts, and Cumming, in addition to Felix Hagan, co-founded the comedy group SpitLip in 2017.
 The group collaboratively wrote and composed the musical Operation Mincemeat, which first premiered at the London Fringe New Diorama Theatre in 2019.
 Operation Mincemeat also played in Southwark Playhouse and Riverside Studios.
 The show opened in the West End on 29 March 2023, and has been renewed there fourteen times.
-The show opened on Broadway 20 March 2025, and in May 2025 was nominated for four Tony Awards, with three of these afforded to Hodgson and her SpitLip colleagues, the first time anyone has had their first three Tony nominations all come at once.
+The show opened on Broadway 20 March 2025, and in May 2025 was nominated for four Tony Awards, with three of these afforded to Hodgson and her SpitLip colleagues.

 Voice acting and audio drama

+Hodgson wrote, composed, and performed the audio for “LIDL | Big On A Christmas You Can Believe In”, the LIDL Christmas advert in 2020.

 Hodgson created and starred in the audio drama The Sink: A Sleep Aid, which was released by BBC Sounds.
 The Sink was nominated for the "Best Podcast/Online Audio" Audio Drama Award in 2021, and was listed as a "Top 20 Podcast of 2020" by The Guardian.
 She also co-wrote the Kill the Beast production "Eglantine Whitechapel: Supernatural Detective" and the Kill the Beast/Fremantle production "Who Exploded Viven Stone?", and voiced several characters in three episodes of Doctor Who Redacted for BBC Sounds.

 She is a regular contributor to the Beef and Dairy Network Podcast, writing and starring in a Halloween special.

 Hodgson narrated the audio book of Skipshock, a novel by Caroline O'Donoghue.
 The book is dedicated to her.